 The CCTN/CHFS Research Competition was created in 2017 to recognize individuals for outstanding research in the field of heart failure, transplantation, or mechanical circulatory support (MCS).

 Applicants submitting their research abstract to the Canadian Cardiovascular Congress (CCC) will be given the opportunity to submit their abstract into the CCTN/CHFS Research Competition.
+A call will go out annually to all CCTN and CHFS members adhering to the CCC Call for Science deadline for Abstract submissions.

 - Only the first author of the abstract will be eligible to submit to the Research Competition.